 5. Click OK.

-Note: This setting does not need a restart of the Server or Remote Desktop Service.
+Note: This setting does not need a restart of the Server or Remote Desktop Service. - Solved cannot copy and paste in the Remote Desktop Session (RDS)

 The clipboard implements a "clipboard viewer chain" and is application-controlled.
 Every applications that is added to this "clipboard viewer chain" is responsible for passing on notification messages to the next viewer in the chain.
 There are applications that do not pass the messages and causes the copy and paste problem in the RDS.